afneville/docs/dev/functional.md

 # Partial Application

-It is very useful that a language curries functions with multiple arguments as it facilitates _partial application_ - the same can be achieved with the use of _closures_.
+The currying of a function with multiple arguments as a feature of a programming language is very useful as it facilitates _partial application_.
+The same can be achieved with the use of _closures_.
 In the case of a curried function, simply passing fewer than the full number of arguments to a function will return a partially applied function with bound values and lower arity than the initial function.
 Haskell supports curried functions and function application is written